 .ts) files.
 These transport stream files are indexed in the UTF-8 M3U playlist (

 .m3u8) file.
 It is required to first download the M3U8 playlist to play a live stream.

 Why HLS for live steaming?

-iOS devices do not support RTMP and most web-based players such as JW or Flow player require the Flash based version to play RTMP streams but iOS devices can not handle the Flash players.
+iOS devices do not support RTMP and most web-based players such as JW player or Flowplayer require the Flash based version to play RTMP streams, but iOS devices can not handle the Flash players.
 The only proper solution is HLS.

 How does live streaming work with KeyCDN?

 If you do live streaming with KeyCDN, video delivery to end users is based on HLS (not RTMP).
 The basic sequence looks like this:

 RTMP encoder > Encoding (from RTMP) to HLS > Pull Zone